rokka-io/rokka-site/source/_references/imagemetadata.md

 You can also directly provide metadata when you first upload an image.
 See [Source images](sourceimages.html) for details.

-## Delete user metadata from a source image
+## Delete metadata from a source image

 Besides just setting a value of a field to null as shown above, you can also delete user metadata using a DELETE API call.